Woburn Collegiate Institute: Woburn Rookie Drama Festival

 The Woburn Rookie Drama Festival (usually just called Rookie) is a festival of short plays held annually every spring at Woburn.
 The most notable part of the festival is that all of its plays are directed, acted, crewed, and sometimes written entirely by students with no teacher assistance.
 Furthermore, students do all of the organization required to put on the festival each year and act as Masters of Ceremony.
 At over 40 years old, it is among the longest running high school clubs in the city.
 The first Woburn Rookie Drama Festival took place in the spring of 1963 and was overseen by then drama teacher John Wilcox.

 Any student who wants to direct a play is automatically accepted.
 A month before the festival, there is an open audition during which actors perform short scenes that are either improved or done with only a short time to prepare.
 Directors request the actors they want, and the organizers assign actors to plays (often the most popular actors are assigned to several plays in smaller roles).
 The festival itself lasts for one to three evenings with two to four plays per night.
 There are usually short scenes between plays.

 Every year the festival has a theme chosen by the organizers.
 Sometimes the plays themselves are sometimes related to the theme, but normally the theme only applies to the short scenes between plays while the next cast is setting up.
 These scenes are usually directed or starring the MCs.

-The Three Rs

-At Woburn, the school has the Three Rs system: